mikerockett/php-typeset/README.md

 ### Installation & Usage

-You'll need Composer to get started with Typeset:
+You’ll need Composer to get started with Typeset:

 Run `composer require rockett/php-typeset:dev-master` (no version-release as yet) or download the library and run `composer install` to get the phpQuery dependency.